shreraje/code-refactor/README.md

-Please click on the link below to access the webisite- https://shreraje.github.io/code-refactor/.
+Please click on the link below to access the website- https://shreraje.github.io/code-refactor/.